tano-systems/meta-tanowrt/docs/layers/meta-tanowrt-hsl-rockchip/index.rst

 kernel version.
 The values of these variables for the available kernel versions are shown in :numref:`table-hsl-rockchip-linux-kernels`.

-For example, to choose the Linux kernel version 4.19.209-rt87, the variables in the :file:`local.conf` must be set as follows:
+For example, to choose the Linux kernel version 4.19.232-rt104, the variables in the :file:`local.conf` must be set as follows:

 .. code-block:: bash

    PREFERRED_PROVIDER_virtual/kernel = "linux-tano-rockchip-rt"
    PREFERRED_VERSION_linux-tano-rockchip-rt = "4.19%"
+   LINUXLIBCVERSION = "4.19-custom"

 License
 ============